rangle/ngCourse2/handout/06-change-detection.md

 }
 ```

 Now, instead of creating an instance of an `Actor` class, we are now defining an immutable object using `Immutable.Map`.
 Because `this.actor` is now an immutable object, we cannot change its internal properties `firstName` and `lastName` directly.
-What we can do however is to create another object based on `actor` that has different values for both fields and that is exactly what the `merge` method does.
+What we can do however is create another object based on `actor` that has different values for both fields and that is exactly what the `merge` method does.

 Because we are always getting a new object when we try to change the `actor`, there's no point in having two different methods in our component.
 We removed the methods `changeActorProperties` and `changeActorObject` and created a new one called `changeActor`.